hundehausen/awesome-monero/README.md

 ### Books

 - [Mastering Monero](https://github.com/monerobook/monerobook) - "Mastering Monero: The future of private transactions" is your guide through the world of Monero, a leading cryptocurrency with a focus on private and censorship-resistant transactions.
 This book contains everything you need to know to start using Monero in your business or day-to-day life, even if you've never understood or interacted with cryptocurrencies before.
+- [monero-book](https://github.com/Cuprate/monero-book) - This book aims to document the Monero protocol.
+Currently, work is being done to document Monero's consensus rules.
+This being completed as a part of [Cuprate](https://github.com/Cuprate/cuprate), the Rust Monero node. ([Website](https://monero-book.cuprate.org/))

 ## Wallets